 - Preheat oven to 350°F (175°C).

-- In a large mixing bowl, combine cream cheese, sour cream, and mayonnaise until smooth.
+- In a large bowl combine cream cheese, sour cream and mayonnaise until smooth.

-- Add in the spinach, artichokes, garlic, Parmesan, and mozzarella cheese.
-Mix well.
+- Stir in spinach, artichokes, garlic, Parmesan and mozzarella cheeses.

-- Season with salt and pepper, and feel free to add red pepper flakes for spiciness.
+- Season with salt and pepper, add red pepper flakes if you want more kick.

-- Bake in preheated oven for 25-30 minutes or until bubbly and golden on top.
+- Bake for about 25–30 minutes or till it’s bubbly and golden on top.

 Tips and Variations

-- Use fresh spinach instead of frozen for a fresher taste.
+- Use fresh spinach instead of frozen for a lighter flavor

-- Swap out sour cream with Greek yogurt for a healthier option.
+- Swap sour cream with Greek yogurt to cut down fat

 Best Ways to Serve Spinach Artichoke Dip